Greginkansas/-openhab-openhab1wiki/Insteon-PLM-Binding.md

 This will give you a contact and the battery level.
 Note that battery level is only updated when either there is motion, or the sensor battery runs low.

+### Water Leak Sensors

+Water leak sensors send their "wet" command on group "02" and their "dry" command on group "01".
+Link such that the modem is a responder to the motion sensor for both groups "01", and "02".
+When I tried linking with just pushing button on the sensor then the button on the PLM, I only got a link in for the "02" group.
+I had to use the intsteon-terminal application discussed above to create the link to group "01".
+(I used the command "modem.addResponder("3F.A0.8F", 01)" to do this, where "modem" is my PLM device and "3F.A0.8F" is my leak sensor's address)

+After the proper linking is complete, you should have the following in your PLM's DB:
+'
+0000 leakSensor                     3F.A0.8F  RESP  10100010 group: 01 data: 00 00 01
+0000 leakSensor                     3F.A0.8F  RESP  10100010 group: 02 data: 00 00 00
+'

+After linking is complete, create a leak.map file in the transforms directory like the following:

+    OPEN=Dry
+    CLOSED=Wet
+    -=Unknown

+Then create entries in the .items file like this:

+    Contact basementLeak  "Basement Leak Sensor [MAP(leak.map):%s]"  <water> insteonplm="3F.A0.8F:F00.00.0A#contact"}

+This will give you a contact that you can put into your sitemap and use in rules

 ### Locks